 A Babysitter Reference Letter is a formal letter that you, as a former employer, usually write to highlight the positive attributes, experience, and skills of a babysitter applying for a new position.

-In this reference letter, you should write about the babysitter’s child care skills, strengths, personal attributes, state the duties performed, and elaborate on how successful the babysitter was in accomplishing all these tasks.
+In this reference letter, you should write about their child care skills, strengths, personal attributes, state the duties performed, and elaborate on how successful s/he was in accomplishing all these tasks.
 The document also highlights the nanny’s past experiences, which most employers look for while screening potential employees, and this may go a long way in helping your former sitter secure the job they are looking for.

-Since babysitters work for private individuals, it can be very difficult for prospective employers to conduct a traditional employment verification.
-As such, while writing your babysitter reference letter, you should strive to provide pertinent details that the future employer may need to have an overall assessment of the babysitter’s qualifications, babysitting skills, and relevant experiences.
+Since they work for private individuals, it can be very difficult for prospective employers to conduct a traditional employment verification.
+As such, while writing the reference letter, you should strive to provide pertinent details that the future employer may need to have an overall assessment of the qualifications, skills, and relevant experiences.

 Pre-Writing Considerations